 One of the simplest but most effective tactics for getting a better rate is to ask for one.
 I usually recommend an open-ended approach, something like "are there any better special rates available?"
 This usually prompts the reservations person to ask if you are a member of a travel or other association (AAA or AARP), a member of a loyalty program, etc. From there they will often offer a better rate one way or another, simply for the asking.

-If you have a hotel that is showing no rooms available, or really high rates, or lack of availability of certain special needs rooms (pet-friendly, accessible, kid-friendly, etc.), you should call the hotel and ask them directly.
+If you have a hotel that is showing no rooms available, or really high rates, or lack of availability of certain special needs rooms (pet-friendly, accessible, kid-friendly, etc.), you should call the hotel and ask directly.
 The front desk often has information about cancellations, additional rooms and more that may not immediately show up on hotel or booking sites.

 You would be surprised what a hotel can and will do for you if you simply ask politely.
-Many front desk folks will lend common toiletries, make restaurant recommendations and even reservations, call for taxis, give directions, help with public transportation and handle other logistical items without even flinching.
+Many front desk folks will lend common toiletries, make restaurant recommendations and reservations, call for taxis, give directions, help with public transportation and handle other logistical items without even flinching.

 Additionally, you can often request a room on a certain side of the hotel, on an upper floor, away from the main road, closer to the elevator if you are disabled and more.
 Simply ask, and ye may receive.

 What hotel booking tips would you add?
 Let us know in the comments!

 You May Also Like

 15 Things Your Hotel Won't Tell You

 9 Ways to Make Your Hotel Room More Comfortable

 Hotel Hacks That Will Save You Money